AarhusCosmology/connect_public/README.md

 extra_output         = {'rs_drag': 'cosmo.rs_drag()'} # completely custom output.
-Name of the output is the key and the value is a string of code that outputs either a float, an int or a 1D array output_derived       = ['YHe', 'sigma_8']             # which derived parameters to emulate N                    = 1e+4                           # how many data points to sample using a Latin hypercube (initial step for iterative sampling) sampling             = 'iterative'                    # sampling method - 'lhc' or 'iterative'
+Name of the output is the key and the value is a string of code that outputs either a float, an int or a 1D array output_derived       = ['YHe', 'sigma_8']             # which derived parameters to emulate N                    = 1e+4                           # how many data points to sample using a Latin hypercube (initial step for iterative sampling) sampling             = 'iterative'                    # sampling method - 'lhc', 'hypersphere', 'pickle', or 'iterative'

 ### Additional parameters for iterative sampling ###
 N_max_points         = 2e+4                           # maximum number of points to sample from each iteration
-mcmc_sampler         = 'montepython'                  # MCMC code to use in each iteration - 'montepython' or 'cobaya' initial_model        = None                           # initial model to start from instead of using a Latin hypercube mcmc_tol             = 0.01                           # convergence criterion for R-1 values in MCMC runs in each iteration iter_tol             = 0.1                            # convergence criterion for R-1 values between data from two consecutive iterations temperature          = 5.0                            # sampling temperature during MCMC - if a list is provided, additional iterations with annealing will be done
+mcmc_sampler         = 'montepython'                  # MCMC code to use in each iteration - 'montepython' or 'cobaya' initial_model        = None                           # initial model to start from instead of using a Latin hypercube initial_sampling     = 'hypersphere'                  # initial configuration of training data - 'lhc', 'hypersphere' or 'pickle' mcmc_tol             = 0.01                           # convergence criterion for R-1 values in MCMC runs in each iteration iter_tol             = 0.1                            # convergence criterion for R-1 values between data from two consecutive iterations temperature          = 5.0                            # sampling temperature during MCMC - if a list is provided, additional iterations with annealing will be done